TangoCash/cs2-roll-the-dice/README.md

 ```

 You can either disable the complete RollTheDice Plugin by simply setting the *enable* boolean to *false* or disable single dices from being updated.
 You can also specify a specific map where you want all or specific dices to be disabled (or enabled).
 Most dices also have further settings for their behaviour.
 This allows for a maximum customizability.

+### enabled

+Whether the plugin is globally enabled or disabled.

+### debug

+Whether the debug mode is enabled or disabled.

+### cooldown_rounds

+Rounds a player needs to wait until he can use !rtd again (enable only this OR the other cooldown option).
+Resets after map change.

+### cooldown_seconds

+Seconds a player needs to wait until he can use !rtd again (enable only this OR the other cooldown option).
+Resets after map change.

+### sound_command

+Sound to play when a player use !rtd.

+### price_to_dice

+The cost of rolling the dice.

+### allow_dice_after_respawn

+Whether or not to allow to use dice again after respawn.

 ## Compile Yourself